-Attracting attendees to events is a key aspect of event and trade show marketing.
-Every field marketing professional needs to use a variety of technology and tools at their disposal to stand out from the crowd.
-While building email lists, using 3rd web directories like Eventbrite, and mastering social media are important, marketers should look to innovative event technology.
-One popular example is QR Codes – maybe the most effective item in a modern event planner’s toolkit.
+Making it easy to capture attendee data, and for attendees to get more information about your product/service is key to event and trade show marketing.
+Every field marketing professional can use a variety of technologies at their disposal to stand out from the crowd.
+One popular example is QR Codes – perhaps the most effective in an event planner’s toolkit.

 What is an “Event” QR Code?

 QR Codes are square portions of posters, adverts or web pages which look a little like the white noise on television screens.
 When smartphone users scan them with their cameras, these codes are translated into links which take the phone user to a specific web location.

 In an event/trade show scenario, QR Code systems allow planners to create slick event invitations, including buttons to add events to calendars, links to Google Maps, and compatibility with Eventbrite.

 How to generate and integrate QR Codes with Pardot Marketing Automation

 If you need to send an event confirmation email from Pardot, you can easily insert a QR Code in your email template and send it to your prospects.